 Most pets with painful dental conditions do not show clinical signs that are obvious to the owner, but this does not mean that they are not feeling pain.
 They cannot tell you about the pain.
 In the wild, animals tend to hide signs of illness or weakness and dogs and cats possess this instinct.

 Many painful dental conditions develop gradually and are more common in middle aged and older pets.
 As a result, behaviour that the owner interprets as “acting grumpy” may be the result of dental pain.
 Owners often observe that their pet acts “years younger” following dental treatment so make sure that your vet and cat dentist examines your cat’s mouth every time your pet visits the veterinary surgery.

 How does the vet assess and treat dental disease in cats?

 Physical examination during a consultation.

-- Full oral examination under general anaesthetic with Dental X Rays as up to 60% of dental disease is under the level of the gum.
+- Full oral examination from your cat dentist under general anaesthetic with Dental X Rays as up to 60% of dental disease is under the level of the gum.

 - A prossional dental cleaning to reduce bacteria and help guard against periodontal disease.

 - Treatment of the diseased teeth or extractions as necessary.

 Can I provide pet dental care at home?